Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Overview

 \section{Overview}

-This section presents the threat model, design challenges, and key ideas behind \sys.
-As a {\em running example}, we use the scenario of a patient who consults a trusted, Cloud-hosted medical website {\medsite} for diagnostic and therapy options, medical procedures, and care providers in their area.
-They wish to keep their condition from employers, health insurers, and other parties for fear of discrimination.
-We show how \sys\ can ensure the patient's privacy by hiding the content they retrieve from colocated tenants and other network observers via {\nsc}, with minimal modifications to {\medsite}, and with modest overhead in network bandwidth and response~time.
+As a {running example}, we use the scenario of a patient who consults a trusted, Cloud-hosted medical website {\medsite} for diagnostic and therapy options, medical procedures, and care providers in their area.
+The patient wishes to keep their condition from employers, health insurers, and other parties for fear of discrimination.
+We show how \sys\ can ensure the patient's privacy by hiding the content they retrieve from colocated tenants and other network observers, with minimal modifications to {\medsite}, and with modest overhead in network bandwidth and response~time.